 5. Perform More Water Changes

 It doesn’t take much to kill an old fish.
 The tiniest amount of ammonia, nitrites, or even nitrates passing 20ppm can lead to fin rot and internal bacteria for an old fish, dooming him.
 So keep the water as clean as possible.
-With an old betta, I wouldn’t let nitrates get past 10ppm, and would try to keep it around 5ppm if his health is declining.
+With an old betta, I wouldn’t let nitrates get past 10ppm, and I would try to keep it around 5ppm if his health is declining.

 6. Use Freshwater Aquarium Salt (Carefully)

 Freshwater salt can help prevent diseases and infection in fish with low immune systems, so I’d recommend a teaspoon for every 5 gallons for an old betta.
 If your betta does exhibit fungal or bacterial infections, change it to a tablespoon per 5 gallons until he is cured.
 This amount is safe for invertebrates.
-Always dissolve the salt in a separate container of water before adding to the tank, as dissolving salt can burn gills.
+Always dissolve the salt in a separate container of water before adding it to the tank, as dissolving salt can burn gills.

-Apparently salt is a controversial item, with some saying it doesn’t do anything for fish.
+Note: Apparently salt is a controversial item, with some saying it doesn’t do anything for fish.
 I’ve never had ill effects from using salt for my bettas, and I usually don’t use salt unless I suspect they are ill.
-Salt can hurt scaleless fish though.
+Salt can hurt scaleless fish, though.